treehouses/treehouses.github.io/pages/cloud-vi/firststeps.md

 The Systems team uses SSH (Secure Shell) to securely and remotely control the Raspberry Pis we work with.
 SSH works by providing an admin protocol that allows users to control and modify their remote servers over the Internet.
 Follow the [Raspberry Pi SSH  & Tor Tutorial](sshpi.md) to learn how.

+## Step 4 - System Tutorial

+### Docker

+Docker is a computer program that performs operating-system-level virtualization also known as containerization.
+In this step, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.
+Follow the directions in the [Docker Tutorial](dockertutorial.md)

+## Step 5 - Other Services Running from a Raspberry Pi

+### Nextcloud over Tor

+Follow the [Nextcloud and Tor Tutorial](nextcloud-tor.md) to set up the Nextcloud service on your Pi, and access it via Tor.

-## Step 4 - Markdown and Fork Tutorial
+## Step 6 - Markdown and Fork Tutorial

 Follow the instructions on [GitHub and Markdown](githubandmarkdown.md)

-Make sure that you've linked to your github.io and pull request in the [Gitter chat](https://gitter.im/treehouses/Lobby).
+Make sure that you've linked to your github.io and pull request in the [Discord [chat](https://discord.com/channels/1079980988421132369/1229437557843169280)].
 Also, include the `raw.githack` link in your pull request `https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md`

 **NOTE**: The `raw.githack` link is case sensitive to your username.

 > Once you complete Step 3 you will have: